nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_CONDITIONAL_RENDERING.md

 ## Checking for Simple Authentication

 **Note:** The example code below contains an extremely simplified login process.
 This is not a guide to proper authentication.
-The login used here is only to demonstrate rendering components based on a user's status
+The login used here is only to demonstrate rendering components based on a user's status.

 ### Login Component